torvalds/linux/Documentation/driver-api/ipmi.rst

 Responses come back in the function pointed to by the ipmi_recv_hndl field of the "handler" that you passed in to ipmi_create_user().
-Remember again, these may be running at interrupt level.
 Remember to look at the receive type, too.

 From userland, you fill out an ipmi_req_t structure and use the IPMICTL_SEND_COMMAND ioctl.
 For incoming stuff, you can use select()